General FAQs

 Stepping Stones’ Shelter Program provides emergency shelter, housing assistance, and referral services.
 We have two fully-furnished shelters that serve families/individuals.
 Shelter residents work with our staff to find and maintain employment and access resources in order to become self-sufficient.

-How many people will it house/how many people will be there?
+How many people will it house

 What are its hours?